maranix/bloc_annotation/packages/bloc_annotation/README.md

 ## Features

-- `@Bloc`: Annotate your class to generate a BLoC.
+- `@BlocClass`: Annotate your class to generate a BLoC.
-- `@Cubit`: Annotate your class to generate a Cubit.
+- `@CubitClass`: Annotate your class to generate a Cubit.
-- `@Event`: Annotate methods to generate BLoC events.
+- `@EventClass`: Annotate methods to generate BLoC events.
-- `@State`: Annotate a method or field to define the state type.

 ## Getting started